Asian Field Study - Student Information

 • Have your passport on hand when filling in the application.
 If you don't have a valid passport, apply for one immediately.

-While the overall Asia-Pacific region will be covered, in 2023 emphasis will be given to Japan, Korea, Taiwan, Vietnam, Singapore, Thailand, China and Cambodia.
+All classes will be in-person at Shidler College and dates are subject to change.
+For graduate students the pre-trip course is BUS675.
+While the overall Asia-Pacific region will be covered, in 2024 emphasis will be given to Japan, Korea, Vietnam, Singapore, Thailand, China and Indonesia.

 6 - 9 pm